MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/command-bot-in-teams.md

 ### Connect to existing APIs

-If you don't have the required SDK, and need to invoke external APIs in your code.
-The **Teams: Connect to an API** command in Microsoft Visual Studio Code Teams Toolkit extension, or **teamsfx add api-connection** command in TeamsFx CLI can be used to bootstrap code to call target APIs.
+If you don't have the required SDK and need to invoke external APIs in your code the **Teams: Connect to an API** command in Microsoft Visual Studio Code Teams Toolkit extension, or **teamsfx add api-connection** command in TeamsFx CLI can be used to bootstrap code to call target APIs.
 For more information, see [configure API connection](../../../toolkit/add-API-connection.md#).

 ## FAQ